-Sex and gender are highly entangled, and therefore is difficult to separate them for analysis31.
-In this study, we state that the measured differences in access to healthcare by sex are explained mainly by gender norms.
-First, because the role of gender in access to healthcare has been previously studied as a relevant factor18-20.
-Second, because it seems less plausible that the variations between female and male in the utilization before and after the pandemic are due to biological characteristics.
-Therefore, and following other authors who choose the term gender to account for social and structural factors31, on hereafter the paper refers to “gender” for the studied categories of women and men.

-During a pandemic, people have massively delayed their consultation due to fear of contagion and reduced availability of medical services.
-Additionally, we pose that women were differentially affected in the outbreak response due to gender-roles.
-This study aims to evaluate disparities in access to medical care in Chile during the COVID-19 pandemic from a gender-based perspective.
+This study aims to evaluate disparities between men and women in access to medical care in Chile during the COVID-19 pandemic.
 We focus on severe and time-sensitive group conditions (cardiovascular diseases and cancer) with guaranteed access in the context of the Chilean health system.
 As observed in other countries, we hypothesized a large drop in both group conditions diagnosis, but with a more significant decrease in women.

 Methods